Uninen/docker-images/README.md

 # Docker Images

+These images are designed for Django / Python / Vue stack, and for audio-relate

-These images are designed to be as light as possible, yet complete and secure enough **for production** to make the build process and testing as fast as possible.
+designed to be as light as possible, yet complete and secure enough **for production** to make the build process and testing as fast as possible.

 The images are regularly re-built (automatically every first Tuesday of the month + manually every now and then) to keep up with **security updates**.
 Combine with automatically polled image updates in your production (for example with Traefik + [Watchtower](https://containrrr.dev/watchtower/)) and you get automatic system security updates in production.